weilu-mkt/weilu-mkt.github.io/_pages/teaching.md

 nav_order: 2
 ---

-I have been working as a teaching assistant and a project coach during my Ph.D. for a variety of courses at both undergraduate and graduate levels:
+Instructor at Baruch:

+**Undergraduate**
+* MKT3620 Digital Transformation of Marketing

+Previous teaching experience as a teaching assistant at Rotman:

 **Undergraduate**
 * RSM250 Principles of Marketing - Zachary Zhong